Dinosaur and its footprints, fossils and fossil-found places on stamps and postmarks of Israel

 Unfortunately, the dinosaur on the stamp is just an art object, not a

-fossil and not represent any real specie.
+fossil and does not represent any known species.

 Commemorative postmarks of Israel related to Paleontology